|

 you a lot more.
 If your purchase price is unrealistic, take

 the loss and buy a different home at fair market value.
+Return

-to questions
+to questions What

 if the home has appreciated substantially during the lease